pkra/peterkrautzberger.org/_posts/2010/2010-02-14-tools-for-your-online-collaboration.md

 **Unicode characters**

 There was also a question regarding unicode characters and the like (instead of mathml).
-I just found [this chart](http://tlt.its.psu.edu/suggestions/international/bylanguage/mathchart.html) via [mathoverflow](http://mathoverflow.net/faq#latex) — maybe it helps.
+I just found [this chart [Wayback Machine]](http://web.archive.org/web/20080703175126/http://tlt.psu.edu/suggestions/international/bylanguage/mathchart.html) via [mathoverflow](http://mathoverflow.net/faq#latex) — maybe it helps.

 **2010-02-17**